Judgedgeo/G1-Killer-Site/README.md

 ## Description

 - To market our product and resources for our client.
-- To help clients attract people to their website to increase buisiness.
+- To help clients attract people to their website to increase business.

 ## Installation